donallw/IDD-Final-Project/README.md

 ## Cardboard Prototyping

 We decided that we needed to design the pill release mechanism first, before we considered involving facial recognition and user interaction.
 We built a cardboard prototype to test this behaviour.
+A simple button is used to control the pill dispenser.

 ###  Design 1

 After considering all design methods discussed above we selected the 2nd prototype design to observe further.
-We created a cardboard prototype that uses a turstile mechanism to deliver the pills. the prototype is demonstrated in the video below.
+We created a cardboard prototype that uses a turstile mechanism to deliver the pills.
+The prototype is demonstrated in the video below.

 https://youtu.be/GEepd2mpEjM